DomainKeys Identified Mail: Arbitrary forwarding

 As mentioned above, authentication is not the same as abuse prevention.
-An evil email user of a reputable domain can compose a bad message and have it DKIM-signed and sent from that domain to any mailbox from where they can retrieve it as a file, so as to obtain a signed copy of the message.
+A malicious email user of a reputable domain can compose a bad message and have it DKIM-signed and sent from that domain to any mailbox from where they can retrieve it as a file, so as to obtain a signed copy of the message.
 Use of the l tag in signatures makes doctoring such messages even easier.
 The signed copy can then be forwarded to a million recipients, for example through a botnet, without control.
 The email provider who signed the message can block the offending user, but cannot stop the diffusion of already-signed messages.
 The validity of signatures in such messages can be limited by always including an expiration time tag in signatures, or by revoking a public key periodically or upon a notification of an incident.
 Effectiveness of the scenario can hardly be limited by filtering outgoing mail, as that implies the ability to detect if a message might potentially be useful to spammers.

 Content modification

 DKIM currently features two canonicalization algorithms, simple and relaxed, neither of which is MIME-aware.
-Mail servers can legitimately convert to a different character set, and often document this with X-MIME-Autoconverted header fields.
+Mail servers can legitimately convert to a different character set, and often document this with X-MIME-Autoconverted: header fields.
 In addition, servers in certain circumstances have to rewrite the MIME structure, thereby altering the preamble, the epilogue, and entity boundaries, any of which breaks DKIM signatures.
 Only plain text messages written in us-ascii, provided that MIME header fields are not signed, enjoy the robustness that end-to-end integrity requires.

 The OpenDKIM Project organized a data collection involving 21 mail servers and millions of messages.
 92.3% of observed signatures were successfully verified, a success rate that drops slightly (90.5%) when only mailing list traffic is considered.